CDCgov/BMGAP/README.md

 The BMGAP analysis pipeline includes several purpose-built analysis tools, including BMScan, which uses MASH and a custom database to provide species identification for bacterial meningitis pathogens, LocusExtractor, which uses PubMLST references to identify MLSTs for both *Neisseria sp.* and *Haemophilus influenzae*, and PMGA, which identifies and annotates serogrouping/serotyping genes and MLST alleles.

+## Access to BMGAP through the OAMD Portal

+BMGAP can be accessed online through the OAMD Portal (amdportal-sams.cdc.gov).
+To request access to BMGAP, please contact the BMGAP team at ymw8@cdc.gov to register for using the OAMD Portal.

+Additional details on the account creation process can be found in the SAMS User Guide: [https://auth.cdc.gov/sams/SAMSUserGuide.pdf?disp=true].

 ## Public Domain Standard Notice
 This repository constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC § 105.
 This repository is in